-- (1) Once admitted to and registered in the BA (Native Studies)/BEd, students must maintain continuing registration from one Fall/Winter to the next Fall/Winter and meet the normal promotion standards until their program is complete. - However, students with special circumstances may apply for permission (2)to "Stop Out" in order to temporarily withdraw without endangering their space in the program.
-Permission will be granted only to students in good standing and only for a specified period of time. - (3) Students who withdraw or Stop Out from the Program for more than a four-month period without permission will be required to reapply and compete for entrance with other applicants. - Students proceeding toward the combined BA (Native Studies)/BEd, а must normally have completed at least ★90 at the University of Alberta.
-Students who transfer into the BA (Native Studies)/BEd, may transfer a maximum of 60 credits applicable to the program. - The final year of the program will normally be taken in attendance at the University of Alberta.
+- (1) Once admitted to and registered in the BA (Native Studies)/BEd, students must maintain continuing registration from one Fall/Winter to the next Fall/Winter and meet the normal promotion standards until their program is complete. - However, students with special circumstances may apply for permission (2)to "Stop Out" in order to temporarily withdraw without endangering their

+- (3) Students who withdraw or Stop Out from the Program for more than a four-month period without permission will be required to reapply and compete for entrance with other applicants. - a.
+Students proceeding toward the combined BA (Native Studies)/BEd, must normally have completed at least ★90 at the University of Alberta.
+Students who transfer into the BA (Native Studies)/BEd, may transfer a maximum of 60 credits applicable to the program. - b.
+The final year of the program will normally be taken in attendance at the University of Alberta.
 Exemption from this regulation can be made only with approval of the School of Native Studies and the Faculty of Education.